lautr/strapi-plugin-duplicate-button/README.md

 npm install strapi-plugin-duplicate-button
 ```

+The plugin should now be active and show the duplicate button.

+## How to use
+After activation of the Plugin, click the Duplicate Button in the edit view.

+## Troubleshooting
-Add the following attribute in the `config/plugins.js` file:
+If the duplicate button does not whow up, try adding the following attribute in the `config/plugins.js` file:

 ```
 'duplicate-button': true
 ```